-- Metastatic cancer (cancer that has spread to other parts of the body from where it started)
+- Metastatic cancer, which is cancer that has spread to other parts of the body from where it started

 - Cancer treatment, including surgery lasting longer than one hour, chemotherapy, radiation therapy, and hormone therapy.
-Antiangiogenic drugs (drugs that block the formation of new blood vessels), such as thalidomide (Synovir, Thalomid) and lenalidomide (Revlimid), may increase the risk of blood clots.
+Drugs called antiangiogenic drugs that block the formation of new blood vessels such as thalidomide (Synovir, Thalomid) and lenalidomide (Revlimid) may increase the risk of blood clots.

-- Treatment with erythropoiesis stimulating agents (drugs that help the body make more red blood cells), such as epoetin (Epogen, Eprex, Procrit) and darbepoetin (Aranesp)
+- Treatment with drugs called erythropoiesis stimulating agents that help the body make more red blood cells, such as epoetin (Epogen, Eprex, Procrit) and darbepoetin (Aranesp)